Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

 where

-is the template signal calculated for each target frequency separately.
+is the template signal calculated for each target frequency, separately.
 Again for the sake of obtaining a finite solution and put the optimization problem into a generalized eigenvalue framework, we use the set of constraints for $\forall i$, $\mathbf{w}_i^T \textrm{Cov} \left( x^{(i)}(t), x^{(i)}(t) \right) \mathbf{w}_i = 1$.

 Note that there could be other spatial filtering techniques that can generate the filter weights ($\mathbf{w}$) as an application of generalized Eigenvalue problem \cite{Wong2020}.
 However, the arguments for the detection logic is common to all.
-After determining the weights, for a given single-trial test sample $\mathbf{X}$, the classification decision is made in favor of the frequency $f_n \in \{f_1,\dots,f_{N_f}\}$ based on the Pearson's correlation coefficient ($\rho$) as
+Thus, in our work we will focus on these two TIs when we report our results.